Posts

 Who Do I Bill for My Ideas?

-* Ad-served: Hulu and Pandora have been successful at providing extremely varied content to users for free.
+The economy of intellectual property and virtual merchandise is on the precipice of a shift.
+Where does it go to?
+Let me guess at you: * Ad-served: Hulu and Pandora have been successful at providing extremely varied content to users for free.
 This will likely be standardized throughout the virtual merchandise field to capitalize on the market lost to illegal downloaders.
 This may be accomplished by developing any system that is comparable easier/faster at delivering the music of interest to the end-user as a way of outcompeting the illegal access.
 The speed category will be harder to compete in as the speed and availability of wifi networks increases, but ease of integration has no foreseeable ceiling.
 Legitimate/commercial sources should never be outcompeted by open source if managed correctly.
 Regardless of philosophies, the commercial industries have more resources at their disposal.
-A greater shift of investment to research & investment would clinch this advantage by (at least temporarily) reducing competition, and increasing the positive-sum opening of novel niches within the market.
-Any perceived advertising bubble could easily be avoided by only selling ads for concrete products on these services.
+A greater shift of investment to research & investment would clinch this advantage by (at least ...

 Rambleseat

-I waits till someone says they dun like Whitney Houston so I can get mad and say "Hey that's a very misogynistic thing to say becuz she's every woman"
+I like metacritic becuz I like myself.
+I waits till someone says they dun like Whitney Houston so I can get mad and say "Hey that's a very misogynistic thing to say becuz she's every woman" Added demographic: idiots who like wordplaydates and indie jokes -- this way I spare the fb of my itchier sayings.

 Bird of Paradise Lost